 - 1. Participate in a 2.5 to 3 day site visit. - 2.
 Work as a team to clarify, verify, and amplify program materials as presented in the self study. - 3.
-Gather data and information for use by the Accreditation Review Panel and the IHL Board of Trustees to assess whether the program is in compliance with the Criteria for Establishing a Professional Nursing Program in the state of Mississippi, Stage II and III. - 4.
+Gather data and information for use by the IHL Board of Trustees to assess whether the program is in compliance with the Criteria for Establishing a Professional Nursing Program in the state of Mississippi, Stage II and III. - 4.
 Submit a written site visit report of findings to the IHL Director of Nursing Education.